anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 *   **Auth Provider State Management (Race Condition Fix):** The refactor of `AuthProvider.tsx` using two `useEffect` hooks (one for raw Firebase user state, one for processing that state and managing loading/claims) proved effective in resolving a subtle race condition.
 This highlights the importance of carefully managing loading states when dealing with asynchronous authentication events and React context propagation to route guards.
 The key was ensuring that `loading` is `true` during the entire period when user data (including claims) is being fetched and set, preventing `ProtectedRoute` from acting on incomplete or stale data.
 *   **Multi-Tenant User Onboarding Strategy (New Insight 2025-05-23):** Adopted a two-part strategy for user creation to support multi-tenancy:
     1. The `processSignUp` (`auth.onCreate`) trigger handles initial state for direct sign-ups (assigning `pending_association` role) and admin user setup.
-    2. A new `signUpWithInvitation` callable Cloud Function manages invited user sign-ups, ensuring immediate association with an organization, correct roles, and profile creation in the designated multi-tenant Firestore path.
-This separation allows `processSignUp` to remain lean while the callable function handles the more complex, context-rich invitation flow.
+    2. The `signUpWithInvitation` callable Cloud Function manages invited user sign-ups (both email/password and social sign-on), ensuring immediate association with an organization, correct roles, and profile creation in the designated multi-tenant Firestore path.
 *   **TypeScript Configuration for Firebase Functions (New Insight 2025-05-24):** Confirmed that the TypeScript setup for Firebase Functions (likely using `moduleResolution: "nodenext"` or similar) requires explicit `.js` extensions for relative imports within the `functions/src` directory.
 Type-only imports (`import type { ... } from ...`) are also enforced for type imports when `verbatimModuleSyntax` is enabled.
+*   **Social Sign-On for Invitations (New Insight 2025-05-24):** The `AcceptInvitationPage.tsx` now supports Google and Microsoft sign-on.
+The `signUpWithInvitation` Cloud Function was updated to handle these pre-authenticated users by skipping Auth user creation if a `uid` is passed from the client, and validating the social email against the invitation.